ManiAm/raspi-enviro-watch/README.md

 - Advertising Type: Select how data is advertised over BLE.
 Custom format (default) or Mi-Like format (compatible with Xiaomi apps).

-- Advertising Interval: Set how often updated sensor values are broadcasted over BLE (default is 60 seconds).
+- New Measurement Interval: Set how often updated sensor values are broadcasted over BLE (default is 60 seconds).

 - Temperature Unit Selection: Choose between °C (Celsius) and °F (Fahrenheit) for display.
 Default is Celsius.